Social interaction in MMORPGs

-Social interactions in MMORPGS take the form of in-game communication, virtual behaviors, and the development of interpersonal and group relationships.
+Social interactions in MMORPGs take the form of in-game communication, virtual behaviors, and the development of interpersonal and group relationships.
 In massive multiplayer online role-playing games (MMORPGs), cooperation between players to accomplish difficult tasks is often an integral mechanic of gameplay, and organized groups of players, often called guilds, clans, or factions, emerge.
-Sometimes the relationships players from within the game spill over into friendships or romantic relationships in the material world.
+Sometimes the relationships players form within the game spill over into friendships or romantic relationships in the material world.
 In other instances, romantic partners and groups of material world friends find that playing together strengthens their bonds.